tpersp/PiViewer/README.md

-# RasPi Viewer LightOS
+# PiViewer

-RasPi Viewer LightOS is a lightweight, easy-to-configure slideshow viewer and controller designed for Raspberry Pi OS.
+PiViewer is a lightweight, easy-to-configure slideshow viewer and controller designed for Raspberry Pi OS.
 It leverages [mpv](https://mpv.io/) for fullscreen image display and uses a Flask web interface to manage settings and media—now with automatic multi-monitor support.

 > **Note:** This project was developed and tested on a Raspberry Pi 4 running Raspberry Pi OS Lite 64bit.